Why Real Estate Investors

 Estimated Expenses

 This is why real estate investors are rarely affected by market gyrations.
 It does not matter what was the selling price of the property next door.
-The question is how much rent the property will produce.
+The question is how much Net Income can the property will produce?